iTaxoTools/DNAconvert/README.md

     optional arguments:
-      -h, --help            show this help message and exit --gui                 activates the graphical interface
+      -h, --help            show this help message and exit --cmd                 activates the command-line interface
       --informat INFORMAT   format of the input file --outformat OUTFORMAT
                             format of the output file